Security Checks - Home Office Careers

 Please visit the GOV.UK for more information about the different types of security checks.

-As well as successfully obtaining UK Security Vetting clearance and passing the right to work and pre-employment screening, anyone who applies to work for Border Force will also be subject to additional Border Force specific security checks, as part of the pre-employment process, to determine their suitability to work for the organisation.
-This is because Border Force staff are placed in a position of trust due to their access to classified information, location and assets, which means they must uphold the highest standards of integrity and professionalism.
+As well as successfully obtaining UK Security Vetting clearance and passing the right to work and pre-employment screening, anyone who applies to work for Border Force or Immigration Enforcement will also be subject to an additional integrity check as part of the pre-employment process, to determine their suitability to work for either organisation.
+This is because Border Force and Immigration Enforcement staff are placed in a position of trust due to their access to classified information, location and assets, which means they must uphold the highest standards of integrity and professionalism.

 Uniformed Border Force Officer standing against the backdrop of an airport.

-The following are some, but not all, of the areas we may consider during the course of conducting additional security checks:
+The following are some, but not all, of the areas we may consider during the course of conducting integrity checks:

 • Association with potentially compromising individuals or organised crime groups